 Game Settings

-In this video, Carlos walks through the in-game settings you can adjust once you launch your game.
+In this video, Carlos explains the in-game settings you can adjust once you launch your game.
 Topics include changing your display name, audio and video settings, accessing advanced hotkeys, controlling the master volume, a full breakdown of all those checkboxes, and more!

-NOTE: In the audio and video settings in game, you can now select Integrated Voice & Video (formerly New Voice & Video Beta) from the first dropdown menu.
-We highly recommend you try it!
+NOTE: In the audio and video settings in game, you can now select Integrated Voice & Video from the first dropdown menu.
+We highly recommend you to try it!

 Macros